logto-io/logto/packages/connector-aliyun-dm/README.md

 ### Register Aliyun account

-Go to the [Aliyun website](https://cn.aliyun.com/) and register your Aliyun account if you don't have one.
+Head to [Aliyun](https://aliyun.com/) and create your Aliyun account if you don't have one.

 ### Enable and configure Aliyun Direct Mail